jbernhard/osu-hydro/README.md

 ### Equation of state

-The EOS table is generated at build time by the script `eos/eos.py`, which connects a hadron resonance gas EOS at low temperature to a lattice EOS (HotQCD, http://inspirehep.net/record/1307761) at high temperature.
+The EOS is generated at build time by the script `eos/eos.py`, which connects a hadron resonance gas EOS at low temperature to a lattice EOS (HotQCD, http://inspirehep.net/record/1307761) at high temperature.
 See the help output (`eos.py --help`) for more options.
 This depends on [frzout](https://github.com/jbernhard/frzout) to compute the hadron resonance gas part.

-The EOS table has columns

-    energy_density  pressure  entropy_density  temperature

-in natural units of GeV and fm.
-It has 100000 rows with evenly-spaced energy density steps, as expected by the `vishnew` code.

 ### Configuration